contagon/handbook/handbook/29-meetings-in-the-church.md

 The bishopric schedules one sacrament meeting each year for a presentation by the Primary children.
 For information about this presentation, see [12.2.1.2](12-primary.md#12212-gospel-learning).

-#### 29.2.1.5 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Sacrament Services in Unusual Situations
+#### 29.2.1.5 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Sacrament Services in Unusual Situations

 Every member needs the spiritual blessings that come from partaking of the sacrament.
 However, some members are unable to attend sacrament meeting because they are confined to their home, a hospital, or a care facility.
 The bishop may assign priesthood holders to administer the sacrament to these members (see [18.9.1](18-priesthood-ordinances-and-blessings.md#1891-approval-to-administer-the-sacrament)).

 In some cases, the bishop may authorize streaming sacrament meeting for those who cannot attend.
 For information, see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings).

 When members are traveling or temporarily living away from home, they should attend sacrament meeting in a nearby ward if possible.
-Sacrament services should not be held in conjunction with family reunions or vacations.
+Sacrament services should not be held in conjunction with family reunions, vacations, or other activities that are not sponsored by the Church.

 ### 29.2.2 Fast and Testimony Meeting